Nuncie Sacco, member of 1949 Hammonton Little League World Series champs and a Mainland coach, AD, dies

 “For me, a very, very sad day,” Mike Gatley, a former Mainland athlete who is now the Mustangs’ AD, said Sunday of Sacco’s death.
 “But at the same time ... he looked great for so many years.”

-As a past president of the South Jersey Coaches Association, Gatley played a key role in getting Sacco considered for the HOF.
+As a past president of the South Jersey Coaches Association, Gatley played a key role in getting Sacco considered for the Hall of Fame.

+SOUTH WILLIAMSPORT, Pa. - The starting lineup already was announced and the National Anthem …

-"I felt it necessary to bring his name to the table," he said.
-"He was welcomed with open arms.
-He was a person who truly deserved it and never would have been asked to be recognized.
-He was such a deserving guy."
+“I felt it necessary to bring his name to the table,” Gatley said.
+“He was welcomed with open arms.
+He was a person who truly deserved it and never would have asked to be recognized.
+He was such a deserving guy.”

-Sacco's survivors include his wife of 62 years, Kathleen, sons John, Michael, Steven and Mark and seven grandchildren.
-John Sacco says his father enjoyed being involved with the lives of his kids and grandkids.
-"He was always just keeping up with us. ...
-He enjoyed going to games."
+Sacco’s survivors include his wife of 62 years, Kathleen, sons John, Michael, Steven and Mark, and seven grandchildren.
+John Sacco said his father enjoyed being involved with the lives of his kids and grandkids.
+“He was always just keeping up with us. ...
+He enjoyed going to games.”

 And being out and about at a game or anywhere else typically offered Nuncie Sacco the chance to do something else he loved: talk.